flynn/flynn/docs/content/security.md

 The CA certificate is required as a work-around for how browsers handle multiple connections to servers with self-signed certificates.
 The CA certificate is provided to the browser by the dashboard in order to allow TLS-encrypted communication with the dashboard and the controller.
-If the Flynn installer is used, this CA certificate is transferred over SSH during installation and will prevent MITM attacks when visiting the dashboard.
-If the installer is not used, the certificate may be provided over an insecure connection the first time the dashboard is visited, do not install the certificate if the connection is not trusted.
+The certificate may be provided over an insecure connection the first time the dashboard is visited, do not install the certificate if the connection is not trusted.
 In the future we will use [Let's Encrypt](https://letsencrypt.org) to avoid the need for the generated certificates and trust bootstrapping.

 ## Applications